-1. The battle for global market share in the tech industry
+- The battle for global market share

 International expansion opens the door for tech companies to access new markets, customer bases, and talent abroad.
 But the road to enter global markets can be complex.
 The globalization of the tech industry has occurred in tandem with the rise of Big Tech.
 Through strategic investments, acquisitions, and partnerships, Big Tech has established extensive infrastructures, such as data centers and cloud services, that support international operations and enable seamless connectivity and data exchange across borders.
 Tech startups and middle-market tech companies have had to scale and adapt to the globalization strategies of Big Tech or risk being outpaced by competitors.
 This has shaped the global technology industry into a fiercely competitive landscape, with Big Tech, emerging startups, and middle-market players vying for dominance.

 In addition to chasing market share from Big Tech, tech businesses encounter diverse regulatory environments and local market dynamics as they attempt to enter global markets.
-For instance, each country has unique regulations regarding data privacy, cybersecurity, and consumer protection, which means you’ll need to adapt your strategies and operations to meet local legal requirements.
+Each country has unique regulations regarding data privacy, cybersecurity, and consumer protection, which means you’ll need to adapt your strategies and operations to meet local legal requirements.
 An incomplete expansion strategy that fails to consider these elements can challenge your ability to access new markets and increase the operational costs of establishing local infrastructure.
 In contrast, a successful global expansion strategy should incorporate a detailed market analysis, identify supply chain and sourcing opportunities, and assess the local tax landscape, such as rates and regulations.

 For middle-market tech leaders, performing a market analysis and developing a comprehensive entry strategy are critical elements to identify the viability of pursuing expansion.
 The right global expansion partner can help you navigate these complexities.

-2. The tech talent gap and global recruitment strategies
+3. The tech talent gap

 Identifying and retaining the right talent is equally critical for tech companies entering new markets.
-Tech companies are notoriously asset-light — and lack of expertise and capacity can hamper due diligence processes and market entry as you pursue expansion goals.
+Tech companies are notoriously asset-light — and the lack of expertise and capacity can hamper due diligence processes and market entry as you pursue expansion goals.
 Seeking talent abroad can fill this gap.

 If you’re hiring employees abroad, you need a comprehensive hiring infrastructure that’s compliant with local regulations and possesses the right business structure to support your goals.
 A Professional Employer Organization (PEO) is often used as a tool to minimize the challenges of hiring abroad by outsourcing payroll and compliance to a third-party entity.
 For others, hiring employees directly or as international contractors can be more favorable depending on your business needs, employment laws of the target market, and cost considerations.